From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: Introduction and motivation

 The aforementioned concavity property is a nontrivial fact that demonstrates an advantage of QA pooling over e.g. linear and logarithmic pooling: these pooling methods satisfy the concavity property for some proper scoring rules $s$ but not others.

 \paragraph{\textbf{(Section~\ref{sec:axiomatization}) Natural axiomatization for QA pooling methods}} \cite{kol30} and \cite{nag30} independently came up with a simple axiomatization of quasi-arithmetic means.
 We show how to change these axioms to allow for weighted means; the resulting axiomatization is a natural characterization of all quasi-arithmetic pooling methods in the case of $n = 2$ outcomes.
 Furthermore, although quasi-arithmetic means are typically defined for scalar-valued functions, we demonstrate that these axioms can be extended to describe quasi-arithmetic means with respect to vector-valued functions, as is necessary for our purposes if $n > 2$.
-This extension is nontrivial but natural, and to our knowledge has not previously been described.
+This extension is nontrivial but natural, and to our knowledge has not previously been described.\footnote{For $n > 2$, these axioms characterize the class of all QA pooling methods with respect proper scoring rules that satisfy \emph{convex exposure}, a natural condition that we introduce in Section~\ref{sec:prelims}.}

-\paragraph{\textbf{The reverse direction: pooling to scoring}} Although we have mostly discussed the correspondence between proper scoring rules and pooling methods in the context of ``given a scoring rule, what is the most natural pooling method," the correspondence holds in reverse.
-That is, if a principal has a pooling method in mind, they can choose the scoring rule with which to reward the aggregator according to this correspondence.
-In Section~\ref{sec:conclusion} we give an interpretation of this reverse connection in the context of collusion between experts.

-\paragraph{\textbf{When is QA pooling well defined?}} Is there always a $\vect{p}^*$ satisfying Equation~\ref{eq:quasi_def}, and is it guaranteed to be unique?
-In Section~\ref{sec:prelims} we show that the answer to the uniqueness question is yes, and that in the $n = 2$ outcomes case, the answer to the existence question is also yes.
-For larger values of $n$, such a $\vect{p}^*$ may not exist.
-In particular, QA pooling with respect to $s$ is well defined if and only if the range of $\vect{g}(\cdot)$ is a convex set.
-For reasons that we will discuss, we call this the \emph{convex exposure property}.
-In Appendix~\ref{appx:convex_exposure}, we will discuss when this property holds.
-In particular, we will show that the it holds for the quadratic, logarithmic, and spherical scoring rules, as well as other natural classes of proper scoring rules.

-Even in the case that the convex exposure property does not hold, the definition of QA pooling naturally extends using a property that we prove in Section~\ref{subsec:bregman}, namely that QA pooling minimizes the weighted average of the Bregman divergences between the aggregate forecast and the experts' forecasts.
-The forecast defined via this extension is guaranteed to be unique.